cinnyapp/cinny/README.md

 ## Building and Running

-### Running pre-compiled

-A pre-compiled version of the app exists in this repo.
-You can serve the application with a webserver of your choosing by simply copying these files to the webroot:

-  - `olm.wasm`
-  - `_redirects`
-  - all files in the `dist/` directory

 ### Building from source

 Execute the following commands to compile the app from its source code: